-Intersex activist reclaims the word hermaphrodite and shares the heartwrenching story of learning their medical history
+Intersex activist reclaims the word hermaphrodite and shares their painful story: ‘I am so hurt’

-In a Twitter thread shared earlier this week, Pagonis – who has reclaimed the word “hermaphrodite” – said that they had recently discovered new information about their body that they hadn’t previously known.
+In a Twitter thread, Pagonis – who has reclaimed the word “hermaphrodite” – explained that they had discovered new information about their body that they hadn’t previously known.

 When they were 18-years-old, Pagonis discovered that their medical records identified them as “male pseudo-hermaphrodite 46 XY”.

 “I discovered then that I had been diagnosed with partial androgen insensitivity syndrome (PAIS),” Pagonis said.

 They went on to have three “unnecessary cosmetic surgeries” performed on them in an effort to make them look more typically female.

 Intersex activist Pidgeon Pagonis was incorrectly diagnosed with PAIS.

 Pagonis started seeing a new endocrinologist, and they asked to see all of Pagonis’s medical records.

 The endocrinologist read all of Pagonis’s medical records and consulted with other experts in his field and ultimately came to the conclusion that their diagnosis of PAIS was incorrect.